pepstock-org/Charba/readme.md

  * squid:S1604 - Anonymous inner classes containing only one method should become lambdas
  * squid:CommentedOutCodeLine - Sections of code should not be commented out
  * squid:S4784 - Using regular expressions is security-sensitive
+ * squid:MissingDeprecatedCheck - Deprecated elements should have both the annotation and the Javadoc tag

 License
 -------